tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 \- *Language experts…*

-The last search yielded several results, but Dr. Rudolph's bio caught my eye.
+The last search yielded several results, but Dr. Randolph's bio caught my eye.
 According to his website, he was a local university professor specializing in philology, ancient languages, and paranormal studies.

 *This is our guy,* I thought. *If he can't help us, nobody can.*